nguyenlekhtn/Ruby-Knight-Travails/README.md

 ## Problem Description

-The task is to create a #knight_travails methods which received coordinates of the X square on chess board and location of the Y square, then showed the shortest path from X to Y as an array of coordinates of moves.
-The moves have to behave like knight move, that is move 2 in acoordinate and 1 in the other.
+The task is to create a #knight_travails method which received coordinates of the X square and Y square on the board, then showed the shortest path from X to Y as an array of coordinates of moves.
+The moves have to behave like knight move, that is move 2 in a coordinate and 1 in the other.

 ## Usage
-Clone the repo and change the lstart square and end square in `main.rb` file, eg: `knight_moves([0, 0], [3, 3])`.
+Clone the repo and change the start square and end square in `main.rb` file, eg: `knight_moves([0, 0], [3, 3])`.
 Then run `ruby main.rb` in bash to find the closest path between them.

 The default search method is astar_search.
 To change to the 2 others method, change `:astar_search` inside `knight_moves.rb` file into `:breadth_first_search` or `dijksta.rb`